 Mars Creek, Talavera Road, Macquarie Park

 There are plenty of ducks to be found and Macquarie University.
-Oh plenty of green grass to run around on too!
+Oh and plenty of green grass to run around on too!

 Jim Walsh Park